VMML/vmmlib/RELNOTES.md

 ## Known Issues

 * SVD LAPACK wrapper: TODO RAFA
-* Memory Mapping for windows
+* Memory Mapping for windows to be tested
 * Test for slerp is not yet implemented
-* Tests that depend on rand() may break with different stdlib versions
+* Tests that depend on rand() are deactivated: they may break with different stdlib versions
 * Test class for matrix validators are needed

 ## Planned Future Extensions